-I don’t usually reschedule tests except in the case of a medical emergency.
-If you are ill and have to miss a test, you or a caregiver must (1) notify me before the test start time and then (2) provide valid medical documentation within one week.
+I don’t reschedule exams except in the absence of supporting medical documentation.
+If you are ill and have to miss an exam, you or a caregiver must (1) notify me before the exam start time and then (2) provide valid medical documentation within one week.
 Unless both conditions are met, you will receive a zero.
-If you are granted a make-up test, it may be of a different format than the regularly scheduled test.
+If you are granted a make-up exam, it may be of a different format than the regularly scheduled exam.

 When possible, I post the video clips that I show in class to the YouTube playlist I have set up for this course.

-Please type your course and section number in the subject line of any email you send to me.
-I would appreciate your emails to me beginning with something closer to “Dear Dr. Jhangiani” instead of “Hey Prof.” Note that questions appropriate for email are those that can be answered with 1-2 sentence replies.
-Anything longer than this (e.g., an explanation of a concept) requires a face-to-face or virtual meeting and should be brought to my office hours.
-I will try to reply to your emails in a timely fashion (i.e., within 48 hours), but please do not expect prompt replies to emails sent to me over the weekend or less than 24 hours before an exam.
-I have a life outside of KPU and a couple of awesome kids with whom I like to spend as much time as possible.
+I usually reply to emails pretty quickly.
+Please type your course and section number in the subject line of any email you send to me (it helps me to identify you more quickly).
+I would appreciate your emails to me beginning with something closer to “Dear Dr. Jhangiani” than “Hey Prof.” Note that questions appropriate for email are those that can be answered with 1-2 sentence replies.
+Anything longer than this (e.g., an explanation of a concept) probably requires a face-to-face or virtual meeting.

 From time to time I may send emails to your university email address.
-If you do not intend to check this email address, please make sure that you forward your email to an address that you check regularly.
-Failure to do so may mean that you miss essential information.
+If you do not intend to check this email address, please make sure that you forward your email to an address that you check regularly (otherwise you might miss an important announcement!).

 Student rights and responsibilities